 Applying to participate

 Note that each PhD student can submit an application to only one strand of the Doctoral Symposium and should specify in the application which strand they wish to be placed in.
 Applications must include a letter from the student’s PhD supervisor giving the (provisional) title of the dissertation and confirming that the student is working under his/her supervision and has completed at least his/her first year of PhD studies.
 The Treasurer of ESSE will check the eligibility of all applicants and their supervisors.
-The participants in the 2020 ESSE Doctoral Symposium, which had to take place in an online format, are particularly welcome to apply again.

 The application should take the form of a summary of the project of no more than 300 words, indicating:

 - The main topic and issues, including the thesis proposed/hypothesis defended;